heather100401/heather100401.github.io/index.md

 My name is Heather Page, I am a current Computer Science student at Southern New Hampshire University.
 I specialize in game development and app development.
 Through my time as a student, I’ve built a strong foundation in software design, teamwork, and communication.
 Through my coursework, I’ve developed skills in data structures, algorithms, and database design.

 Working on team-based projects taught me how to collaborate effectively and communicate clearly with both technical and non-technical stakeholders.
-I’ve applied these skills directly in my portfolio projects: a secure weight tracking app and an appointment setter tool.
+I’ve applied these skills directly in my portfolio projects: a weight tracking app and an appointment setter tool.
 These applications highlight my ability to build real-world software that combines backend logic with user-friendly interfaces.

+Outside of my coursework, I've applied my skills in game development to create different PC games such as a first-person shooter and a puzzle game.

 Together, these artifacts showcase my growth as a developer and demonstrate my readiness to contribute to the tech industry.